 - Similar to other times of year, layers are also a good idea, particularly in early spring when mornings and evenings are cool but afternoons are on the warmer side.

 - Think in terms of thinner fabrics when packing for Madrid in spring.
 Light, breathable tops or a flowy maxi dress are both great ideas.

-What to Pack for Madrid in Summer
+Must Pack Items for Madrid in Summer

 Summers are very hot in Madrid, and most locals head to the beach on weekends to escape the heat.
 But summer is also the time when Madrid’s legendary nightlife goes into full swing.
 Rooftop bars and terraces stay open from dusk till dawn.